juhannam/gct634-2024/hw1/readme.md

 * Codebook-based feature summarization.
 * Try different classifiers: k-NN, SVM with nonlinear kernels, MLP, GMM, ...

-## Part 2: Music Auto-Tagging with Deep Learning (Will be released by March 17)
+## Part 2: Music Tagging with Deep Learning (will be released by March 17)